-Join Jeanne Aarhus for an in-depth discussion in this video Placing linear elements, part of Up and Running with Bentley MicroStation.
+Join Jeanne Aarhus for an in-depth discussion in this video Placing linear elements, part of Learning Bentley MicroStation.

 - In this chapter we will be learning how to place basic geometry.
 That will include linear elements, circular elements, arch elements, and different types of shapes.
 You will also learn how to apply element attributes to these elements.
 Element attributes consist of color, line style, line weight, transparency and priority.
 Let's take a look at how you can draw some basic elements using the linear geometry tools.
 First, I will select the View groups list at the bottom of the application window.

 And select the Draw Linear Elements Model to open up this first model.
 Here you can see we have two linear element types, a Smartline and a Line.
 The difference between a Smartline and a Line is that a Smartline contains multiple segments that are all connected as a single element.
 While a Line has individual segments, each one independent of the other.
 Let's look at how I created both of these elements.
 Using the Task Navigation panel, you will see the first two linear commands are Smartline and Line.

 The Smartline command is the tool with the light bulb.
 Using the Tool Settings dialogue, I can create a line using different types of segments.
 Lines or Archs.
 I will select Line and define the Vertex Type as Sharp.
 Turn on the Joint Elements toggle to make sure that the Smartline is a continuous group of segments joined together.
 I always recommend using Smartline as opposed to Line whenever possible, because it offers more functionality later on during the modification process.